 - Upset stomach or throwing up.

-- Mix with at least 3 ounces (90 mL) of water or other liquid and drink.
-After drinking, rinse the glass with more liquid and drink.
+- Mix with at least 3 ounces (90 mL) of water or other liquid and have your child drink.
+After your child drinks, rinse the glass with more liquid and have your child drink.

 - You may also mix this drug with cereals, soups, and fruits like applesauce or crushed pineapple.
 Follow how to mix as you have been told.

-- Take 1 tablet at a time if your dose is more than 1 tablet.
-Do not lick or wet the tablet before putting it in your mouth.
-Swallow the tablet with lots of water right after putting it in your mouth.
+- Have your child take 1 tablet at a time if the dose is more than 1 tablet.
+Do not let your child lick or wet the tablet before putting it in the mouth.
+Have your child swallow the tablet with lots of water right after putting it in the mouth.

 - Store at room temperature.